 “The second mistake is that we unconsciously train our dogs to develop bad habits and bad canine manners.
 When you go pick up your puppy from the kennel, all the cute little pups are jumping up on the kennel fence clamoring for attention.
 Who can resist those cute furry faces?
 We just instinctively reach down and pet the pup.
 What just happened?
 The puppy just learned that by jumping up, he will be rewarded by attention from a human.
 Pups should only be petted or otherwise rewarded when they are sitting calmly or performing some other desired behavior.
 Don’t unconsciously reward undesired behavior.”

-Fortner adds that this unconscious trained behavior also translates into the duck blind and hunting retriever.
+Fortner adds that this unconscious-trained behavior also translates into the duck blind and hunting retriever.
 When you are playing and informally training your dog in the backyard by tossing bumpers for him to retrieve, most of us will hype up the dog and let him chase and retrieve every bumper.
 The lesson learned?
 First, that retrieving is an exciting task.
 (Maybe in the field trial, but not in the duck blind).
 The dog has learned that every bumper or duck is his and his alone to go get.
 This leads to steadiness issues in the pit with the dog breaking at the sound of the gun or ducks falling.
-The better tactic is to allow the dog to retrieve every second or third bumper thrown, and then only after being released or commanded to fetch.
+The better tactic is to allow the dog to retrieve every second or third bumper thrown, and only after being released or commanded to fetch.

 “The behaviors are easy to train in the new pup, but once the undesired behaviors have been ingrained into the dog’s mind, they are hard to unlearn,” he notes.
 “Dogs are masters at nonverbal communication.
 They watch you and they pattern you.
 This means that dog training never stops.
 It’s not just the 30 minutes you spend with formal training in the backyard, it’s a 24-hour-a-day commitment—the dog is constantly learning and being trained.
-I tell my guys all the time, ‘Be the human; don’t let bad behaviors develop and certainly don’t reward them.
+I tell my guys all the time, ‘Be the human; don’t let bad behaviors develop, and certainly don’t reward them.
 Control the things that can be controlled.
 Demand correct behavior and obedience.”

 “This means that dog training never stops.
 It’s not just the 30 minutes you spend with formal training in the backyard, it’s a 24-hour-a-day commitment—the dog is constantly learning and being trained.”